 International Policy Digest is currently accepting online submissions from a variety of new and seasoned writers.
-International Policy Digest publishes evidence based analysis articles.
+They publish evidence based analysis articles.
 Email submissions to International Policy Digest are accepted via email.
 See their website for specific submission criteria and be sure to follow them!

 The Write Life (Bio Link or Paid)